FarGroup/FarManager/docs/PluginsAPI/GCCReadme.txt

 Explanation:
 ------------
-1. Exported names required by FAR are "naked", without underscores and other extra characters in names.
-When GCC compiles functions with the WINAPI descriptor (which is defined as __stdcall), it converts your names to something like this: _OpenPlugin@8 .
-You can see these names in your .o files.
-To make it understandable by FAR, you must have them exported with names like this: OpenPlugin.
-You can do this using a .def file.
+1. Exported names are required by FAR to be "naked", without underscores and other extra characters.
+When GCC compiles functions with the WINAPI call convention (which is defined as __stdcall), it converts the names to something like this: "_OpenPlugin@8".
+You can see those names in your object (*.o) files.
-The .def looks as below.
+To make them understandable by FAR, you must have them exported with names like
+this: "OpenPlugin".
+You can do this using a "def" file.
+Example of a typical "def" file is given below.
 Before you use it, you should delete all the lines with names that you don't use, otherwise you'll get linker errors.

 ========= Begin plugin.def =============